-Agreement on the issue to be subject of dialogue Consultations at the regional level Consultations and dialogues Survey to participants to the regional forum Project activity Report Survey to participants to different consultations and dialogue Baseline: 0 Target: 1 Current progress: 1 Output Indicator 2.4.6 % of participants to the regional forum who consider that their understanding of the issue has improved and that the plan of action is clear Baseline 0 Target: 75% Baseline and targets to be disaggregated by gender and country.
-Current progress: 40% Output Indicator 2.5.1 Extent of Regional Climate Security Risk Assessment Framework incorporating climate change, human security, inclusivity including gender and youth issues), and traditional security as relevant Baseline: 0 Target: 1 Regional Climate Security Risk Assessment Framework incorporating climate change, human security, inclusivity, and traditional security established in line with the Principles of the Framework for Resilient Development in the Pacific Current progress.]
-Output Indicator 2.5.2 % of stakeholders who consider that the Risk Assessment properly addresses the risks link to climate change Baseline.
-0% Target: 80% Baselines and targets to be disaggregated by sex and country Current progress: 40% Output 2.5 Pacific climate security findings informed the UN Conceptual Approach to Climate security Risk Assessments - strengthening both the regional and global framework for understanding climate security 2.5.1 Identify key stakeholders (at country and regional level) that need to be part of the dialogue to ensure all perspectives are heard and considered.
-Draw on experiences from 3 Atoll Nation approaches and application (see 2.2 above) and existing Pacific assessment frameworks in climate change, human security, and traditional security as relevant.
+Output Indicator 2.4.4 1 deep dive assessments on regional issues are produced Baseline: 0 Target: 1 Project Activity Report Agreement of the priority issues to be assessed Output Indicator 2.4.6 % of participants to the regional forum who consider that their understanding of the issue has improved and that the plan of action is clear Baseline: 0 Target: 75% Baseline and targets to be disaggregated by gender and country.
+Survey to participants to the regional forum Agreement on the issue to be subject of dialogue Output 2.5 Pacific climate security findings informed the UN Conceptual Approach to Climate-Related Security Risk Assessments - strengthening both the regional and global framework for understanding climate security 2.5.1 Identify key stakeholders (at country and regional level) that need to be part of the dialogue to ensure all perspectives are heard and considered.
+Draw on experiences from 3 Atoll Nation approaches and application (see 2.2 above) and existing Pacific specific assessment frameworks in climate change, human security and traditional security as relevant.
 (Particularly the PIF Boe Implementation Action Plan, endorsed by leaders in August 2019 and the Framework for Resilient Development in the Pacific (FRDP) and Pacific Resilience Partnership (PRP).
-2.5.2 Ensure the most vulnerable groups are engaged in a meaningful way with particular focus on: youth, women & LGBTQI, and persons with disabilities.
-2.5.3 Engage leading experts (particularly from Atoll Nations) to support the translation of the global UN Conceptual Approach to Climate-Related Sceurity Risk Assessments to the Pacific context.
-2.5.4 Present outcome framework and any associated comprehensive assessments (see output 1.4. ii below) to the Forum Officials Sub-committee on Regional Sceurity for consideration at their scheduled meeting on Security on 14 Oct 2020.
+2.5.2 Ensure the most vulnerable groups are engaged in a meaningful Output Indicator 2.5.1 Extent of Regional Climate Security Risk Assessment Framework incorporating climate change, human security, inclusivity (including gender and youth issues), and traditional security as relevant Baseline: 0 Target: 1 Regional Climate Security Risk Assessment Framework incorporating climate change, human security, inclusivity, and traditional security established in line with the Principles of the Framework for Resilient Development in the Pacific Project activity Report Consultations at the regional level way with particular focus on: youth, women &amp; LGBTQI, and persons with disabilities.
+2.5.3 Engage leading experts (particularly from Atoll Nations) to support the translation of the global UN Conceptual Approach to Climate-Related Security Risk Assessments to the Pacific context.
+2.5.4 Present outcome framework and any associated comprehensive assessments (see output 1.4.ii below) to the Forum Officials Sub-committee on Output Indicator 2.5.2 % of stakeholders who consider that the Risk Assessment properly addresses the risks link to climate change Baseline: 0% Target: 80% Baselines and targets to be disaggregated by sex and country Survey to participants to different consultations and dialogue Consultations and dialogues